Info for

 Please note: You will apply to the Computer Systems Technician program at www.ontariocolleges.ca using the CSTU application code.
 Upon meeting the selection criteria, you may be eligible to complete your Bachelor of Information Technology (Hons) degree at Ontario Tech.

-• This program enables students to complete the Computer Systems Technician diploma at Durham College (DC) and the Ontario Tech Bachelor of Information Technology (Hons) degree at the Ontario Tech University (Ontario Tech) in four years for qualifying students, and at less cost than a four-year degree program.
+• The Computer Systems Technician transfer to Ontario Tech University program enables students to complete the Computer Systems Technician diploma at Durham College (DC) and the Ontario Tech Bachelor of Information Technology (Hons) degree at the Ontario Tech University (Ontario Tech) in four years for qualifying students, and at less cost than a four-year degree program.

-• This program provides students with the option of proceeding in second year with the college-only curriculum to complete the standard two-year Computer Systems Technician diploma, or proceeding to complete the two-year University Transfer, which will include five university credits.
+• The Computer Systems Technician transfer to Ontario Tech University program provides students with the option of proceeding in second year with the college-only curriculum to complete the standard two-year Computer Systems Technician diploma, or proceeding to complete the two-year University Transfer, which will include five university credits.
 Students who choose to complete the standard college diploma will be required to take one additional General Education elective.

 • This unique pathway is available on a shared campus with exposure to college and university faculty, information and opportunities.
-Students can transfer to the Computer Programmer, Computer Programmer Analyst, or Computer Systems Technology programs at DC after the first semester; leave after first year with a Computer Foundations certificate; or leave after second year with a Computer Systems Technician diploma.
+Students can transfer to the Computer Programming, Computer Programming and Analysis, or Computer Systems Technology programs at DC after the first semester, leave after first year with a Computer Foundations certificate, or leave after second year with a Computer Systems Technician diploma.
 Students who choose to return to complete the Computer Systems Technology program would receive advanced standing.

 CERTIFICATIONS